jquintozamora/polyfill-io-feature-detection/Readme.md

-# Polyfill.io features detection on the browser
+# Polyfill.io Features Detection in the browser
+Feature detection in the browser before loading polyfill using services like polyfill.io

 <br /><br />